samredway/RecaLLM/README.md

 This project began as coursework for my postgraduate module in Software Development (M813, Open University), but I’m continuing it as a personal project because I see room to improve how chat systems manage memory and this is something that I would like to use myself!

+## Tech stack

+- Java 17
+- Spring Boot
+- Elasticsearch
+- Docker / Docker Compose
+- Maven

+## Architecture

+The app follows a standard layered Spring architecture (controllers, services, repositories).
+It also applies the **strategy pattern** via a common `ChatService` interface injected at runtime, making it easy to swap different LLM providers (currently a GPT-4o implementation).

 ## Run the app

 To start the backend app: